Research in dyslexia: Visual processing

 Visual processes constitute an important part of higher cortical functioning.
 The encoding and interpretation of retinal stimulation occur at the neurological level upon reception of afferent input from the eyes.
 Reading, for example, requires the possession of both adequate vision and the neurological ability to process what is seen.
 In the past, many researchers have associated anomalies in the visual system as the main cause of dyslexia.
 While acknowledging that most such theories are untenable, visual system deficits have been shown to contribute to symptoms of dyslexia, such as word reversal and skipping words.

 A small subset of dyslexic individuals have been demonstrated to have deficits in the magnocellular visual system.
-A compromised magnocellular system, responsible for the processing of images with high temporal frequencies and high degree of movement, might be the main contributing factor to the reported "masking" of words reported amongst dyslexic individuals.
+A compromised magnocellular system, responsible for the processing of images with high temporal frequencies and high degree of movement, might be the main contributing factor to the reported "masking" of words reported among dyslexic individuals.
 Researchers posit that such a "masking" effect is due to the abnormal longevity of the visual trace produced in the magnocellular system, resulting in a lapse in acuity as effected individuals attempt to process connected text.

 Anomalies in saccadic movement, which are instantaneous, fast, oscillating eye movements essential for unimpaired reading have been observed in people with dyslexia.
 When corrected for reading ability, dyslexic individuals demonstrate below normal saccadic eye movements, suggesting that the severity reading disorders may be due to oculo-motor deficits.
 However, further examination of the phenomenon shows that saccadic patterns in dyslexics seem to be a result and not the cause of the disorder, as decoding and comprehension failure were isolated as the antecedent for impairments in both the speed and accuracy with which dyslexics read.
 Also, there is no evidence that children with oculomotor impairments are at risk of developing dyslexia.

 Also suspected are convergence insufficiency and poor accommodation, both of which are uncommon in children, can interfere with the physical act of reading but not with decoding.